IBM-Cloud/openshift4-lab/getting-started/access_cluster.md

 ## Navigate to the OpenShift Console

 1. Go to the Resource List [https://cloud.ibm.com/resources](https://cloud.ibm.com/resources).
-Expand the section **Clusters**.
+Expand the section **Containers**.
 Click on the cluster that has been assigned to you.

     ![Resources](../assets/icp-resource-list.png)